aws-samples/aws-fault-injection-simulator-workshop/workshop/content/030_basic_content/030_basic_experiment/40-experiment-cfn/_index.en.md

 As mentioned in the previous section, it is valuable to version control the contents of experiment templates for consistency and automation by using AWS CLI scripting.
 Using CloudFormation goes one step further and allows you to version control the creation of experiment templates in addition to the template content.

-In the next section we will explore more fault injection optioms.
+In the next section we will explore more fault injection options.